qasim/advent-of-code/README.md

-# advent-of-code-2019
+# advent-of-code

-Solutions for [Advent of Code 2019](https://adventofcode.com/2019), written in various programming languages.
+Solutions for [Advent of Code](https://adventofcode.com), written in various programming languages.